GIScience/gis-training-resource-center/content/Module_7/en_qgis_automation_theory.md

 #### Selecting the Algorithms

-Now, select the `Algorithms` tab on the left.
-These are the same algorithms as in the processing toolbox.
-If you know where an algorithm is, you can select it directly.
-Otherwise, you can search for it using the search toolbar.
-For this example we will search for the `Buffer` algorithm as shown in {numref}`model_buffer`.
-Add it to the model canvas.
+The model builder is using the same algorithms that are available in the processing toolbox in the main QGIS window.
+To add algorithms:

+1. select the `Algorithms` tab on the left.
+2. Using the searchbar, look the the tool `Buffer` algorithm as shown in {numref}`model_buffer`.
+3. Add it to the model canvas by dragging it onto the canvas or double-clicking on it.

 ```{figure} /fig/en_model_buffer.PNG
 ---